garrandall/popular-music-data/tracks/purple-medley-prince.md

 Cuz I's a bit 2 leisurely
 It seems that I was busy doin' something close 2 nothin' But different than the day before
-That's when I saw her, ooh, I saw her
+That's when I saw her, oh I saw her
 She walked in through the out door, out door

 She wore a raspberry beret